etrusci-org/quotes/markdown/quotes.md

 - You become what you give your attention to.

+## Erin Entrada Kelly

+- None of it mattered, because there was music.

 ## Ernest Hemingway

 - You must be prepared to work always without applause.